Information from external websites

 Helpful tools and apps

-The Challenging Behaviour Foundation offer a guide could download and print on getting the right support for children with severe learning difficulties and behaviour that is challenging.
-They also have an insightful page on the impact of caring on families.
+The Challenging Behaviour Foundation offer a guide you could download and print on getting the right support for children with severe learning difficulties and behaviour that is challenging.

 Contact have a number of informative webinars, including -